 Red Light Green Light

-When it does so, immediately say “Good dog,” offer a treat, say “Let’s Go,” take one step forwards and then stand still again.
-Be prepared; taking a single step will energize your pup, and it will lunge with vengeance.
-Again, ignore the puppy’s antics, and wait until it sits once more.
-Then, reward your dog, take another step and stand still again.
+When they do so, immediately say “Good dog,” offer a treat, say “Let’s Go,” take one step forwards and then stand still again.
+Be prepared; taking a single step will energize your pup, and they will lunge with vengeance.
+Again, ignore the puppy’s antics, and wait until they sit once more.
+Then, reward your dog, take another step, and stand still again.

 As with off-leash heeling, think of it in short sequences.
-Once the sequences have expanded to six or seven steps, you are now walking your pup on-leash without it pulling, and it will sit automatically by your side whenever you stop.
-If your puppy ever tightens the leash when you are walking, immediately stand still and wait for it to sit again before moving on.
+Once the sequences have expanded to six or seven steps, you are now walking your pup on-leash without them pulling, and they will sit automatically by your side whenever you stop.
+If your puppy ever tightens the leash when you are walking, immediately stand still and wait for them to sit again before moving on.

-Basically, this technique is a variation of “red light-green light,” and as with all effective training methods, you have duped your puppy into believing that it is training you.
-Perhaps your canine companion muses, “My owners are so easy to train.
+Basically, this technique is a variation of “red light-green light,” and as with all effective training methods, you have duped your puppy into believing that they’re training you.
+Perhaps your canine companion muses, “My humans are so easy to train.
 Just barely tighten the leash, and they stand stay.
 Sit down, and they move ahead.”
 Your dog’s happy, and so are you.

 Now, you are ready for several laps round the block.
 Much like horses, dogs will tend to forge when leaving home but lag when coming back.
 If the puppy pulls on the way out, say “Steady,” about turn, and frog-march the pup back home and start again.